tanderson11/hybrid/README.md

 # array([9.09940e+04, 4.54501e+05, 1.00000e+00, 9.00000e+00])
 # 9/10 C were converted to D in this realization
 ```

+Note that in order to run a hybrid simulation, we had to specify a means of partitioning the system into fast and slow reactions.
+In this example, we used a `FixedThresholdPartitioner` to treat any reaction with propensity of 100 firings / unit time or less as stochastic.
+This is the scheme orginally proposed by Haseltine and Rawlings.
+For more information, read their [original paper](https://pubs.aip.org/aip/jcp/article-abstract/117/15/6959/447100/Approximate-simulation-of-coupled-fast-and-slow).

 ## Combining `hybrid` and `reactionmodel`